A Helpful Guide for Understanding Your Most Powerful Dreams

 Dreaming of flying, on the other hand, relates to your own sense of power.
 It represents a feeling of control that you might be experiencing in your life right now.
 Did you recently receive a promotion or a raise?
 Did you finally stand up for yourself in a toxic relationship?

 You are often about to take off on something really big.
-You are rising above the circumstances and have all of the information at your disposal, you can see it all clearly now, laying before you.
+You are rising above the circumstances and have all of the information at your disposal.
+You can see it all clearly now, laid before you.

 These kinds of experiences can lead to the personal power you might feel during a dream about personal air travel.
 Dreams about flying may also represent a new perspective or way of looking at things in your life.